mental32/PyBasic/README.md

 **Yes!** that means **You** awesome user can enjoy the pleasure of programming your lovely scripts in good old fashioned BASIC!
+> Warning PyBasic is still very much in development and may/will contain bugs.